JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

      or all at once, using:
      ```bash
      for dir in */;do cd $dir; makepot .
 Pt Si; cd ../;done
      ```
+     This is just a concatenation of the pseudopotential files.
-4. Use the following command for run your works
+4. Use the following command for run your calculations
    ```bash
    sub
    ```